News & Resources

 Last week, Olive Judd, P.A. closed three real estate transactions totaling $19,552,400 in a 48-hour period.
 Benjamin Olive, Nicole Villarroel, and Stephen Hoffman each closed significant transactions despite the coronavirus pandemic.

 It is all over the news, interest rates are at historic lows.
 You may be able to refinance your mortgage and get a great deal!
 A mortgage refinance is when you replace your current home loan with a new one.
 Why should you refinance now?
 You would save on the interest you pay to the lender; you would lower your monthly payment; and, potentially pay off that mortgage at a faster rate!
-Also, refinancing an existing mortgage may be easier and more cost effective then selling and moving into a new home.
-Olive Judd, P.A. is an attorney owned and […]
+Also, refinancing an existing mortgage may be easier and more cost-effective then selling and moving into a new home.
+Olive Judd, P.A. is an attorney-owned and operated title […]

 OLIVE JUDD LAWYERS ON THE FRONT LINES IN ASSISTING CLIENTS OBTAINING PAYROLL PROTECTION AND ECONOMIC INJURY DISASTER LOANS

 On Friday, March 27, 2020 Phase III of the CARES Act was passed.
 This economic relief package was enacted in response to the COVID-19 pandemic and is intended to provide economic support to businesses, employees, individuals and families at the Federal level.
 On April 3, 2020, lenders started taking applications for the Payroll Protection Program from borrowers.
 Olive Judd, P.A. has already assisted clients with submitting these applications in order to maximize their loan amounts.
 Olive Judd, P.A. is advising businesses and individuals on how the CARES Act programs can help them during the COVID-19 crisis.